 The 'show me' question will be asked while you're driving.
 That's where you'd have to actually show the examiner how you'd carry out a safety task.

-Failure to answer both will result in a driving fault (also known as a minor).
+Failure to answer one or both will result in a driving fault (also known as a minor).

 Losing control of the car when answering the 'show me' question will result in either a serious or dangerous fault (test fail).